Astro-027/machine-learning-ui/README.md

 # Machine Learning UI Project

 This project is a web-based application designed to interface with various machine learning models for creating adversarial examples, enhancing models with deep Bayesian techniques, and visualizing results.
-It aims to provide an intuitive and interactive experience for users, particularly focusing on educational purposes and research at Benedict College.
+It aims to provide an intuitive and interactive experience for users, particularly focusing on educational purposes and research.

 ## Getting Started